uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 2 July 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria (UVic).
+Jentery Sayers created it on 19 May 2026 and last updated it on 2 July 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) (HCMC) at the University of Victoria (UVic).
 It is a draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (DRAFT)

-Jentery Sayers and the Praxis Studio developed this metadata schema to describe video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for release in 2026-27.
+Jentery Sayers and the Praxis Studio developed this metadata schema to describe video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for internal release in 2026-27.

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+Roadmap (as of 2 July 2026):
+* Copy-edit the GPMS.
+* Submit the GPMS for HCMC review.
+* Test the GPMS on 75-100 gameplay files in the GPFC.
+* Update the controlled vocabularies after / during testing.
+* Release Version 1.0 of the GPMS for non-commercial use and adaptation.
+* Release the GPFC to UVic Media Studies for teaching and research purposes.
+* Test and further apply the GPMS on 150-300 more gampeplay files in the GPFC.
+* Determine whether to publicly release the GPFC or restrict its use to UVic.

 ## Table of Contents